 Change of NY Domicile Successful by Dumping Old Girlfriend; Keeping Old Dog

-In light of the current COVID-19-inspired flight from New York, it is worth revisiting the issue of change of domicile.
-A New York State Tax Appeals Tribunal Decision held that a taxpayer successfully demonstrated, by clear and convincing evidence, a change in domicile from New York City to Dallas, Texas.
+A recent New York State Tax Appeals Tribunal Decision held that a taxpayer successfully demonstrated, by clear and convincing evidence, a change in domicile from New York City to Dallas, Texas.
 The extremely well-reasoned Opinion is notable in recognizing the domicile change occurred through a complex series of events and not simply by one overt act.
 Rather than simply reiterating the Tax Department’s own Nonresident Audit Guidelines, (which, despite what an auditor may tell you, are not the law) the Tribunal looked to the precedential jurisprudence and reminded all that a change of domicile is a question of fact, not a question of law.
 The circumstances surrounding the changes can vary widely depending on the individual.

 The details of the Opinion are way too complex to cover in this short space, but the series of events which evidenced the intent to abandon the old domicile and establish a new one included the termination of a relationship with his long-term girlfriend, changing career goals and circumstances, listing of his $2.4 million New York City apartment, renting a small apartment in Dallas, and culminated with moving his “large, senior dog” to Dallas.

 A change of domicile was in fact established despite the facts that the days spent in Texas were only slightly more than the days spent in New York, his historical vacation home was maintained, and he even returned to New York City the year subsequent to the audit period.

 The facts and circumstances supporting the taxpayer’s assertions were documented in a number of ways including: